infusion/node-gamecontroller/README.md

 Adding new controllers
 ===

-If your controller isn't supported yet, add the the config to the `lib/vendor.js` file and send a pull request or file a bug ticket.
+If your controller isn't supported yet, add the config to the `lib/vendor.js` file and send a pull request or file a bug ticket.
 To get all the information follow the following simple steps.
-Run the following snippet, locate your controller and note the vendorId and productId.:
+Run the following snippet, locate your controller and note the vendorId and productId:

 ```js
 var HID = require('node-hid');
 console.log(HID.devices());
 ```

-Using the vendorId and productId you can run the following snippet, press all the keys on your controller and get the array position of what key changes what array index.
+Using the vendorId and productId you can run the following snippet, press all the keys on your controller and get the array position of what key changes what array index:

 ```js
 var hid = new HID.HID(vendorId, productId);